Bleu-Yves-Sopoude/ToDoList/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Felipe Portfolio <a name="about-project"></a>
+# 📖 To do List Project <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**Bleu Yves Sopoude Portfolio** is a responsive webpage who can open in mobile and desktop too with differents section such as, nav bar, portfolio, projects about section and a working form.
+Is a project exercise given by Microverse to help me learn how to use webpack files and to build a basic website that allows users to make their to-do list by adding tasks and removing the completed ones.

 ## 🛠 Built With <a name="built-with"></a>